spectrocloud/librarium/docs/docs-content/getting-started/aws/aws.md

 developing new features alongside scaling and maintaining their infrastructure, but they are dedicated to providing the best astronomy education platform on Planet Earth.

-> "I'm the resident space expert around here!" says Anya, Spacetastic's Lead Astrophycist, with a beaming smile.
+> "I'm the resident space expert around here!" says Anya, Lead Astrophycist, with a beaming smile.
 "My mission is to make astrophysics, the science of space, accessible to everyone."
 >
 > "I'm here to support you and your mission.
 I build all the dashboards, pages and features that bring your vast space
-> knowledge to our users in a beautiful visual format!" says Wren, Founding Engineer at Spacetastic.
+> knowledge to our users in a beautiful visual format!" says Wren, Founding Engineer.
 >
 > Kai smiles and nods.
 "I work closely with both Wren and Anya.
 As Platform Engineer, I ensure that our platform is
 > reliable and scalable for everyone around the world, and beyond!"